 6. Translation criteria of assets and liabilities denominated in foreign currencies into Japanese yen Monetary claims and liabilities denominated in foreign currencies are translated into Japanese yen by using the spot exchange rates on the balance sheet date, and the difference arising from such translation is stated as gain or loss.
-Monetary claims and liabilities denominated in foreign currencies subject to allocation treatment, such as currency swaps, etc., are translated into a currency swap in Japanese yen.
+Monetary claims and liabilities denominated in foreign currencies subject to allocation treatment, such as forward exchange, etc., are translated into a forward exchange in Japanese yen.